fomightez/jan2015feng_gr_m/real world 1.rst

 mutations listed in the provided input file.

 *Additional Note*

-*Note the example mutation data on `the main page describing the package <http://depts.washington.edu/sfields/software/annotate/>`__ seems unrelated to yeast*.
+*Note* the example mutation data on `the main page describing the package <http://depts.washington.edu/sfields/software/annotate/>`__ seems unrelated to yeasts.

 Example data listed as: